dwongdev/sugoi-supernote/Guides/How to root SN A6X2.md

 **Step 2A:**
 \[PC\] To install Magisk via Windows Powershell.
 This will install Magisk app from your PC into SN via USB cable.

-In Powershell, type:
+In Powershell, type: Change XX.X to the relevant app version.

-`​.\adb install Magisk-v27.0.apk​`
+`​.\adb install Magisk-vXX.X.apk​`

 If successfully, you should see: